 When Ignorance Isn’t Bliss

-Recently, when interviewing a young EwAnaut friend about her volunteer experience, I was reminded of how harmful not-knowing can be.
-Our friend had just returned from volunteering in an accredited African wildlife conservation rescue organization.
-This was a good ethical experience and this made a difference on so many accounts compared to the too numerous […]
+Recently, when interviewing a young EwAnaut friend about her volunteer experience, I was reminded of how harmful not knowing can be.
+Our friend had just returned from volunteering at an accredited African wildlife conservation rescue organization.
+This was a good ethical experience and this made a difference on so many accounts compared to the too […]